 Radio AM 774 I was recently asked to do a live interview on a bilingual radio station, AM 774, to talk about building restoration in China.
 This came about due to one of the presenters, Bruce Connolley, finding me through David Ben Kay and my article I wrote on David and his work in 798.
 We discuss a range of topics; from… Read more →

 Imitation Towns: Gimmick or Natural Part of Urban Development?
-When we think of Chinese urban development, many things come to mind: urban sprawl, mega cities, innovative design, record breaking feats of engineering.
+Thames Town near Shanghai When we think of Chinese urban development, many things come to mind: urban sprawl, mega cities, innovative design, record breaking feats of engineering.
 Increasingly, there is another word synonymous with China’s urban development: fakery.
-Since taking an interest in Chinese building trends I’ve increasingly come across articles reporting on entire towns… Read more →
+Since taking an interest in Chinese building trends I’ve increasingly come across articles… Read more →